-Advising & Counseling Center 503-657-6958, Ext.
+Advising & Counseling Center

+BILL BROD COMMUNITY CENTER 503-657-6958, Ext.
 2213

 If you are new to Clackamas Community College and you submitted an application for admission, you will receive an invitation for a group advising session.
-This one-hour session will provide you with general information about the college, and the registration process.
-Advisors and faculty will work with you individually to help you plan and schedule classes.
+This two-hour session will provide you with general information about the college, and the registration process.
+Advisors will work with you to understand degree requirements, and create a class schedule.
 The advising sessions are a valuable opportunity to get to know the resources of the college and the keys for successful completion of your college goals.

 Once you have determined your program of study and would like additional information or assistance, you may contact a staff member in the Advising & Counseling Center, or schedule an appointment with the faculty advisor in your program area.
 Your faculty advisor can provide specific information about your program of study, as well as serve as a mentor.
-Your faculty advisor's name, email address, extension number and office number are listed in the Schedule of Classes published each term.
+Your faculty advisor's name, e-mail address, extension number and office number are listed in the Schedule of Classes published each term.